 About My Clients

-I was born and raised in San Francisco, CA. I grew up in a blended family system, which is a fancy way of saying my parents got divorced, my dad was an alcoholic, my uncle wasn’t actually my uncle, and my cousins aren’t actually my cousins.
+Before becoming a therapist, I taught high school English and ESL for nearly 10 years in the San Francisco Bay Area and in the Olympia area.
+I burned out in 2016 after realizing that I cared far, far more about my students as people than about their views on Macbeth.
+With this realization in mind, I decided to pursue a new career in counseling.
+I was born and raised in San Francisco, CA. I grew up in a blended family system, which is the fancy way of saying my parents got divorced, my dad was an alcoholic, my uncle wasn’t actually my uncle, and my cousins aren’t actually my cousins.
 I am Filipino and Jewish and also the first in my family to graduate from college.
 In 2013, I moved to Washington with my wife, who is from Olympia.
-I have a master’s degree in counseling psychology from Saint Martin’s University as well as a master's degree in education and a bachelor's degree in English literature from the University of California, Berkeley.
-I primarily work with young adults and adults.
-Before becoming a counselor, I taught high school English and ESL for nearly 10 years in the San Francisco Bay Area and in the Olympia area.
-I stepped away from teaching in 2016 to pursue a career in counseling.
 When I’m not working, I watch movies, read, and pretend to be famous while playing the guitar.

 My Values as a Therapist